iamkirankumaryadav/Library/AI/Natural Language Processing.md

 ```

 ### Types of Stemmers
-1. **Porter Stemmer**: Oldest with very low accuracy: fairly > fairli)
+1. **Porter Stemmer**: Oldest with very low accuracy: 'fairly' as 'fairli'
-2. **Snowball Stemmer**: Better than Porter and Lancaster: fairly > fair
+2. **Snowball Stemmer**: Better than Porter and Lancaster: 'fairly' as 'fair'
 3. **Lancaster Stemmer**: Fastest with least accuracy

 <h3 name="lemma">Lemmatization</h3>

-- A more sophisticated form of stemming that considers a word's context to determine its dictionary form.
+- Lemmatization uses vocabulary and morphological analysis to return the base or dictionary form of a word.
+- **Morphological Analysis:** A method for understanding complex problems by breaking them down into their basic elements.
 - Transform words to the actual dictionary form.
 It's more accurate than stemming but might require a larger dictionary.
-- Used in **search engines** to search by keywords.
-Lemma is an actual word (Better > Good)
+- Lemmatization returns standard and accurate words like 'run' for 'running' and 'better' from 'best'.

 ### WordNet Lemmatizer

 - Database for English (Most popular **Lemmatizer**)
 - Nouns, Verbs, Adjectives and Adverbs are grouped into cognitive synonym sets.
-- e.g. {'consult', 'consultation', 'consulting', 'consultant'} - consult
+- e.g. {'consulted', 'consultation', 'consulting', 'consultant'} as 'consult'

 Stemming | Lemmatization
 :--- | :---